zhangzheheng12345/Lightest/README.md

 # ![Lightest!](lightest.png)

 ![](https://img.shields.io/badge/build-passing-green.svg)

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

-**Lightest**, the name of the project, means the project provides a lightest C++ unit test framework.
-It's header only.
+**Lightest**, the name of the project, means it provides a lightest C++ unit test framework.

+It's header only ( really, only a header file, without any binary files required ).
+If you suddenly want to do some small experiments, or decide to write a pretty light project ( probably like this one ), **Lightest** will be a excellent choice.
 The framework is based on lambda expression, so your compiler has to support C++11.

 ( *The project has only been tested on clang++ & Ubuntu.* )